Understand how pregnancy or early motherhood might affect cognition.

-Ricin is a deadly poison derived from castor bean plants — the same beans used to make castor oil.
+This deadly poison comes from castor bean plants.
+The same beans are used to make castor oil.

 Excessive salt craving may indicate an underlying medical condition, such as Addison's disease.

-Semen allergy (seminal plasma hypersensitivity) is a rare condition that can be easily misdiagnosed.
+Semen allergy, also called seminal plasma hypersensitivity, is a rare condition that can be easily misdiagnosed.
 Learn about symptoms and possible treatments.

 With time and patience, you can resume sexual activity at any age.

-Vaginal infection makes intercourse painful and weakens resistance to sexually transmitted infections.
+Vaginal infection makes intercourse painful and weakens your resistance to sexually transmitted infections.
 Consider waiting.